DragScorpion/DragTech/README.md

-# Evolution-MMXX
+# DragTech
-Evolution MMXX: Is an Ages modpack with content and progression.
-This pack focuses on providing the player a long term progression.
+DragTech: Is an Technic mod.
+This focuses on GregTech difficulty.